-Moving into your college residence hall can be exciting and intimidating for many students.
-Students who are lesbian, gay, bisexual, and/or trans* (LGBT) may have specific questions or concerns about living in the residence halls.
-One important thing to know is that you are not alone.
-We are proud to say that IWU's goal is to provide a welcoming and supportive environment for LGBT students.
-Each year, residence hall staff are educated about the needs and concerns of LGBT students.
-We also have an active and vibrant LGBT community on campus with many activities and resources to support you.
+Moving into a college residence hall can be exciting and intimidating for many students.
+Those who are lesbian, gay, bisexual, queer or marginalized by sexual orientation (LGBQ+) or who are transgender or gender non-conforming (TGNC) may have specific questions or concerns about living in the residence halls.
+We are proud to say that IWU's goal is to provide a welcoming and supportive environment for LGBQ+ and TGNC students.
+Each year, residence hall staff are educated about the needs and concerns of with marginalized sexual and gender identities, and we also have an engaged and vibrant LGBTQ+ community on campus with many activities and resources for support.

 The Office of Residential Life seeks to create a safer and more inclusive residential learning environment on campus by assisting students with requests to be matched with a roommate who identifies as lesbian, gay, bisexual, transgender, queer/questioning, or an ally (LGBTQA).
 An ally is defined as someone who identifies as straight and wants to be supportive of those who identify as LGBTQ.

-Remember, just because you and a potential roommate are both LGBTQ, that doesn’t mean you are necessarily compatible roommates.
+Remember, just because you and a potential roommate are LGBQ+ or TGNC, that doesn’t mean you are necessarily compatible roommates.
 Be sure to consider other similarities and differences in living preferences.
-Also, if you are LGBT, consider your level of outness.
+Also, if you are LGBQ+ or TGNC, consider your level of outness.
 You and a potential roommate may want do discuss this prior to moving in to make sure you are each comfortable with how out your roommate is or is not.
 If you are an LGBT Ally choosing an LGBT roommate, are you comfortable being out as an Ally?
 Are you comfortable if other people assume you are LGBT?

 There are several options available for finding support.

-We know that transgender students may have specific needs, and we will be happy to work with you to find a living option that best meets your needs.
+We know that transgender and gender non-conforming (TGNC) students may have specific needs, and we will be happy to work with you to find a living option that best meets your needs.
 We encourage you to contact us before you begin the room selection process so that we may answer your specific questions and best assist you.
-We recognize that the needs of transgender students may vary depending on their particular situation, so we will assist transgender students on a case by case basis.
+We recognize that the needs of TGNC students may vary depending on their particular situation, so we will assist TGNC students on a case by case basis.